Storing whisky correctly

 Even more important than the absolute temperature: consistency!

 Temperature fluctuations are the real enemy.
-If your whisky constantly fluctuates between 15 and 25°C, the quality suffers more than if it remains at a constant 22°C.
+If your whiskey constantly changes between 15 and 25°C, the quality suffers more than if it remains constantly at 22°C.

 - ❌ Above the heater